Manny Mota: Post-playing career

 Mota served as a player-coach for the Dodgers during his final seasons on the diamond, then remained a coach after retiring as a player.
-Mota coached Los Angeles in the 1988 World Series, his fifth in Dodger uniform.
+Mota coached Los Angeles in the 1988 World Series, his fifth in a Dodger uniform.
 He retired as a coach in 2013 to become a full-time broadcaster (see below).

 Mota's fame as a pinch-hitter was immortalized in the 1980 movie Airplane!, when Ted Stryker tries to "concentrate!" on flying the plane, then hears an echo in his head ("concentrate...!"), which morphs into a baseball public address announcer intoning, "Pinch-hitting for Pedro Borbon...(Borbon)...Manny...(Manny)...Mota...(Mota)...!"
 (This did not occur in a real big-league game, as Mota and Borbon never played for the same major league team at the same time; however, they did play together for Tigres del Licey in the Dominican Republic for several winter seasons.)

-In the off-season, Mota and his wife Margarita reside in the Dominican Republic, where they run the Manny Mota International Foundation.
-Established over 30 years ago, this humanitarian organization provides needed resources and other assistance to disadvantaged youth and their families in both the Dominican Republic and the United States.
+In the off-season, Mota and his wife Margarita resided in the Dominican Republic, where they ran the Manny Mota International Foundation.
+Established over 30 years ago, this humanitarian organization provided vital resources and other assistance to disadvantaged youth and their families in both the Dominican Republic and the United States.

 Mota was inducted into the Hispanic Heritage Baseball Museum Hall of Fame on August 23, 2003, in a pre-game on-field ceremony at Dodger Stadium.
 Mota was inducted into the Baseball Reliquary's Shrine of the Eternals in 2013.

 Mota worked as a color commentator on the Fox Sports en Espanol television broadcast of the 2007 World Series and worked as a Spanish-language broadcaster for the Dodgers on select PrimeTicket broadcasts; he became a full-time broadcaster on the Spanish-language feeds of SportsNet LA in 2014.

 Family

 Two of Mota's sons, Andy and José, also played in the major leagues.
 Manny's youngest son, Tony, played extensively through the minor leagues and also coached for the Dodgers organization.
 His son Jose was a Spanish language play by play broadcaster for the Los Angeles Angels for 20 years.
 He joined the Los Angeles Dodgers Spanish language broadcast team in 2022.
-Manny, and his wife, Margarita, recently celebrated their 50th wedding anniversary.
+Manny was married to Margarita Mota for 60 years.
+She died in September 2023.
 Mota's nephew, Santiago Taveras, is an educator and former deputy chancellor in New York City, and was the principal of DeWitt Clinton High School in the Bronx until his ouster in a grade-fixing scandal in November 2016.